Solid Waste Planning

 All counties and cities in Washington are required under Washington State law (RCW 70.95) to have a solid waste management plan that outlines how waste management needs are going to be met over a 20 year planning horizon.
 The plan takes into consideration such factors as population growth and types of industries producing waste that requires management.

 Walla Walla County and the incorporated jurisdictions have chosen to meet their waste planning requirement by participating in a joint Walla Walla County Solid Waste Management Plan (SWMP).
-The updated SWMP is now available for public review and comments until October 31.
-In addition to the PDF version below, copies of the Plan are available at the following locations throughout Walla Walla County:
+The SWMP was finalized in late 2014 and adopted by all plan partners; final approval of the SWMP by the Department of Ecology was received in February 2015.

 The Solid Waste Advisory Committee (SWAC) is comprised of 11 members representing local governments, stakeholder industries and groups, and citizens of Walla Walla County.
 Members are appointed by the Board of County Commissioners to three-year terms.
 RCW 70.95 also requires each county to establish a SWAC.

 The SWAC's purpose is to evaluate the waste management needs of the entire county and work with staff to develop and update the Solid Waste Management Plan.